bennof/debpkg.mk/README.md

 ```
 # My Makefile
-BUILD_PATH:="some/path" # here are the created deb-files (INFO: this folder should not be detected by SRCS)
+BUILD_PATH:=some/path # here are the created deb-files (INFO: this folder should not be detected by SRCS)
+REP_NAME:=repository_name
-INSTALL_PATH:="/some/path/to/private/repository" # here will the private repository be build
+INSTALL_PATH:=/some/path/to/private/repository_name # here will the private repository be build
 SRCS:=my_package_1 my_package_2 # your packages

 include debpkg.mk